AxelBcr/Reinforcement-Learning-Navigating-Drone/README.md

 ### Project Overview

 The original assignment required:
-1. Designing a straightforward exploration algorithm using basic drone commands such as `forward`, `rotateLeft`, and `goUp`.
+1. Designing a straightforward exploration algorithm using basic drone commands such as `forward`, `rotateLeft`, and `goUp` and loops.
 2. Implementing and testing the algorithm in Python within a simulated environment.
 3. Creating a generalized version of the algorithm to adapt to rooms of varying sizes.